OsomePteLtd/principles/src/backend.md

 Project structure should follow next principles:

-1. Not needed to move files without changing their purpose.

 1. It's easy to identify a single place where a new file should be located.

 1. It's easy to understand where to look files/functionality up.